stokpop/perfana-hello-world-events/README.md

 </dependencies>
 ```

-Then you can your own implementations of the `Event` and the `EventFactory` interface.
+Then you can create your own implementations of the `Event` and the `EventFactory` interface.
-And of the `EventGenerator` and the `EventGeneratorFactory` interface.
+The same goes for the `EventGenerator` and the `EventGeneratorFactory` interface.

-For convenience you can use the `EventAdapter` abstract class
+For convenience, you can use the `EventAdapter` abstract class
-to implementing `Event` inteface.
+to implementing `Event` interface.
 Only implement the method you want to override.

 ## add services files